 Third: Use this chart to tell the smallest dehumidifier you need

-This gives us two important pieces of information about your garage.
-We know the moisture level that you need to remove and the size of the room overall.
+This gives us two critical pieces of information about your garage.
+We know the moisture level you need to remove and the size of the room overall.

-This chart is broken down into how many pints of moisture the dehumidifier would need to pull out of your garage in a 24-hour period based on the moisture level of your garage.
+This chart is broken down into how many pints of excess moisture the dehumidifier would need to pull out of your garage in 24 hours based on the moisture level of your garage.